apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

 under the License.
 -->

-The Compute Group (BEs) is responsible for data import and caching data in storage-computing separation mode.
-Compute Groups are isolated from each other.
+The Compute Group (BEs) is responsible for data import and caching data in storage-computing separation mode, Compute Groups are isolated from each other.

 ## Specify the name of compute group